 Apply directly to the University if you live outside the UK/EU.

-Our graduates pursue careers in electronics, computing, electrical engineering, communications or control systems and embedded systems.
+Graduates of our electrical engineering courses pursue engineering careers in electronics, computing, electrical engineering, communications or control systems and embedded systems.
 Graduates have gained employment with a range of local and national companies, including General Dynamics, Jaguar Landrover, Amey Railways, General Electric Aircraft Engine Services, Quantum CAD, Panasonic, Aviza Technology, Allevard Springs and government agencies.

 This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
 Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.